-In 2019, former councilman, Jeff Bailey, asked Council to consider an amendment during the City Charter review process to include a Chief Financial Officer/Inspector General as a fourth Charter Officer to report directly to the City Council.
+As stated previously, in 2019, former councilman, Jeff Bailey, asked Council to consider an amendment during the City Charter review process to include a Chief Financial Officer/Inspector General as a fourth Charter Officer to report directly to the City Council.
 Responsibilities would consist of financial oversight or auditing, as well as ethical complaints.

-At the request of Deputy Mayor Johnson, information is being presented to the Charter Review Commission for review.
+At the request of Deputy Mayor Johnson, Council concurred to present information to the Charter Review Commission for review.